 SHOW BACKUP

-Outputs the DDL statement used to initially create one or all backups.
+Outputs the DDL statement used to initially create one or more backups accessible via the given data source.

 | |